dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 An applications state should never be stored in the container because containers are ephemeral.
 Always store application state in an external volume or caching application (e.g. Redis).

-### Choosing A Base Image
+### Official Base Images

 How do you choose a base image?
 Look at your technical requirements to answer that question.
-Want to run a webserver?
-Then choose httpd or nginx.
+For example, want to run a webserver?
+Then choose httpd or nginx or a webserver base image.
 Once the base image has been chosen, you must make sure that you are using the latest official image for that application.

-### Use Slim/Minimal Images
+### Slim/Minimal Vs Fat Images

 Consider using the slim/minimal versions of images as this makes pulling them faster, they are more efficient when running, and also contain less vulnerabilities as their attack surface is smaller.
 Only install what you need and remove anything that you don't need, e.g. uninstall package managers.